jyotiprakashb83/Open-Source-Definitions/README.md

 Target: 0.1.0
 -------------
-Access class definitions of Oracle JAVA Docs.
+Read class definitions of Oracle JAVA Docs.

 Current Status:
 -------------
 1.)
-JAVA docs accessed sucessfully.<br>
+Class definitions of StringBuffer from JAVA Doc read sucessfully.<br>
 2.)
 Popup implemented with the definition of 'StringBuffer'.<br>

 In-Process: